-We filed online for a 12 month subclass 600 visitor visa to Australia.
-The online application was pretty easy, the hardest question being “In the last five years, has the applicant visited, or lived, outside their country of passport, for more than 3 consecutive months?”
+We filed online for a 1-year subclass 600 visitor visa to Australia.
+The online application was pretty easy.
+The hardest question was “In the last five years, has the applicant visited, or lived, outside their country of passport, for more than 3 consecutive months?”
 That required listing every country we went to and the dates.
-Well, we’ve been outside of the US for more than 3 months only twice surprisingly, but each of those times included a lot of different countries.
+Despite traveling full time for almost 3 years, we’ve been outside of the US for more than 3 months only twice.
+Each of those times included a lot of different countries.
 Which had to be entered individually….from a drop down menu…with dates.

-We sumbitted the applications on June 29th, and on July 4th, we received the response that we needed to do a medical evaluation and chest x-ray by a Department of Immigration and Border Protection-approved physician.
+We submitted the applications on June 29th.
+On July 4th, we received the response that we needed to do a medical evaluation and chest x-ray by a Department of Immigration and Border Protection-approved physician.
 The closest physician was either Tongatapu, Suva or Lautoka.
-We had 28 days to response via email.
+We had 28 days to respond via email.
 I asked if we could wait until we were in Fiji to do our exams.
 I never got a response…so I waited and waited.
 Finally, I just made an appointment in Suva and uploaded a PDF of the emails with the doctor as “evidence of intent to procure medical appointment”.
-That was the way to do it, because we got a confirmation email shortly after.
+That was the way to do it because we got a confirmation email shortly after.

-So, upon arrival into Savusavu, David and I booked a flight to head to Suva.
+So, upon arrival into Savusavu, David and I booked a flight to Suva.
 The doctor we visited was fantastic (Epworth Clinic).
-The appointments costs $320 FJD each ($160 USD).
+The appointments cost $320 FJD each ($160 USD).
 The doctor told us she would have everything uploaded to the system within 5 days.
-She did call me the next day to ask a follow up question – I had a positive TB test as a kid, and underwent treatment.
-Obviously TB is a big concern, but it was 20+ years ago.
+She did call me the next day to ask a follow-up question about a positive TB test I had as a kid.
+Obviously, TB is a big concern, but it was 20+ years ago.

 No one would take our biometrics, so we went off to the airport concerned we’d have to come back, but sitting in the cafe we received the email – approved!
 We have a one-year visa that we can start anytime between now and August 2018.

-We need to be south of approx 25° S (roughly Brisbane) by December 1st, so we are planning to come into Coff’s Harbour.
+We need to be south of approx 25° S (roughly Brisbane) by December 1st.
+Our plan is to enter Australia at Coffs Harbour.
 From there, we will cruise down to Sydney for New Year’s Eve.
 We have several friends who were there last year – Red Thread, Balikcil, and Escape Velocity.
-In January we will head north from Sydney, to Horizon Shores Marina, just south of Brisbane, where we will store SH for two months.
+In January we will head north from Sydney to The Boat Works, just south of Brisbane, where we will store SH for six weeks.

 We do have a few major projects to do – replacing our batteries, replacing our lifelines, purchasing dive gear and installing a dive compressor are at the top of the list.
 And of course, we want to get out and explore the rest of the country.
 I’ve been to Australia before; my dad took me on a three-week trip, touring the east coast and central areas.
 David has never been.

 It’s so easy to fly around Australia, and most of the cities have decent public transportation.
-I think we will spend about 2 months roaming the country.
+I think we will spend about 6 weeks in Australia roaming the country.
 Must dos on our list: Melbourne, Hobart, NYE in Sydney Harbour, and Urulu in the outback with the Field of Light art installation.

-Once cyclone season is over (April 1st for us), we will start to make our way north, cruising the grounds between Brisbane and Darwin.
+Once cyclone season is over (April 1st for us), we will start to make our way north, cruising the grounds between Brisbane and Cairns.